cakephp/docs/en/views/helpers/flash.rst

 If you have a Routing prefix configured, you can now have your Flash elements stored in **src/Template/{Prefix}/Element/Flash**.
-This way, you can have specific messages layouts for each part of your application (for instance, have different layouts for your front-end and your admin side).
+This way, you can have specific messages layouts for each part of your application.
+For instance, using different layouts for your front-end and admin section.

 Flash Messages and Themes
 =========================